 There are a number of reasons why someone might be denied entry to Canada.
-An immigration officer assessed in your application must consider many things including the overall safety of Canada when finalizing an application.
-Immigration officers were few in number of different things prior to running a decision.
+An immigration officer assessed in your application must consider many things, including the overall safety of Canada when finalizing an application.
+Immigration officers were few in a number of different things prior to running a decision.

 Why is someone denied entry into Canada?

 A person can be denied entry to Canada for a variety of different reasons.
 Among these reasons are:

 - Committing a serious crime that might be punishable by a maximum prison term of at least 10 years in Canada

 - Having been convicted of a crime, including driving while under the influence of drugs or alcohol (DUI or DWI)

 - Membership in an organization that these parts and organize criminal activity

 - Not complying with other rules and regulations

 Before determining the next steps after being denied entry to Canada, you will need to determine why you are considered inadmissible.
 Depending on inadmissibility, you’ll need to compile the appropriate documentation that might satisfy an immigration officer.
 The document you will need to obtain is called a temporary resident permit.
 This permits overcomes Inadmissibility and allows entry into Canada.
 This permit is completely at the discretion of Citizenship and immigration Canada and can be provided for both short-term and long-term purposes.